Ashok-Varma/BottomNavigation/README.md

                 .setBarBackgroundColor("#ECECEC")
 ```

-if you need different active/in-active colors for different tabs. you can also set active and inactive color for the BottomNavigationItem.
+**set colors to BottomNavigationItem :** if you need different active/in-active colors for different tabs. you can also set active and inactive color for the BottomNavigationItem.
 ```java
         bottomNavigationBar
                 .addItem(new BottomNavigationItem(R.drawable.ic_home_white_24dp, "Home").setActiveColor(R.color.orange).setInActiveColor(R.color.teal))